BACKGROUND – Becoming a watercolour artist

-As a family we are all early risers, probably due to the cuckoo making it’s morning call.
-After breakfast I run around getting the household chores done, before the children get the school bus, so there are no distractions in the day.
-I make my way to my studio, which luckily for me is in the garden, so no commuting, bliss.
+I’m an early riser, probably due to the cuckoo making it’s morning call.
+I go for an early morning run four times a week, which sets me up for the day.
+Then after replying to emails and sorting print orders I make my way to my studio, which luckily for me is in the garden, so no commuting, bliss.

-Not every day is the same, it all depends on whether I am painting a commission, having to meet customers or sketch and paint outdoors on location.
+Not every day is the same, it all depends on whether I am painting a commission, having to meet customers or sketch and paint on location.
+My blogs generally tell you what I’ve been up to.
 I usually do my research, planning, ordering and final sketches during the evening and will have stretched my paper at least the day before.
-So at about 9 (earlier if I can ignore the chores) when I go into my studio I already know what I am painting and can just get on and paint.
+When I go into my studio I already know what I am painting and can just get started.
 I prefer to make the most of painting in the natural light.

-I will normally play music from my own playlists, or the radio or even listen to podcasts while I paint.
-I have a curious mind and a thirst for knowledge, which means my tastes are wide and varied and not shared by the rest of the family (so I’ve been told).
+Normally I play music from my own playlists, or the radio or even listen to podcasts while I paint.
+Besides being a watercolour artist, I have a curious mind and a thirst for knowledge, which means my tastes are wide and varied and not shared by the rest of the family (so I’ve been told).
 I become completely absorbed in painting that the time just flies by.
-Generally between 4 and 5 the children are home, so we discuss their day and I organise the evening meal.
-During the lighter nights, I cannot resist going back to the studio and continue to paint till the light fades or I am persuaded out by a dessert or a glass of wine.
+I’m generally in the studio till late or until I realise I’m hungry, but I have been known to go back to the studio after a late dinner.